 Why Is "Balancing" My Water Important?

-Ok, let me just be honest with you, I was a pretty good student but I got a D in high school chemistry.
+Ok, let me just be honest with you, I was a pretty good student but chemistry was never my favorite subject.
 So if I can wrap my head around the basics of water chemistry, you can too!
 You don't have to be chemist to balance your hot tub water but there are some basics to understand. pH is a measure of relative acidity or alkalinity of water and is measured on a scale of 0-14ppm.
 The midpoint is said to be neutral at 7ppm.
 Above neutral and the water is alkaline.
 Below and the water is acidic.
 In your spa's water, you want to maintain a slightly alkaline condition, ideally between 7.4-7.6ppm.
 The further out of range, the more problematic your water issues will become.

 4-Way Test Strips: Testing your water before making any adjustments is critical to adding the right amount of product.
 Too much of something may throw your balance completely out of range.
 Dip your test strip in the water and immediately pull out and align the strip to the color meter on the back of the test strip bottle.
 If it's helpful, you can write down your results, test strip readings are only accurate for about 30 seconds.
 Taking good notes about what adjustments you make will help you understand the ebb and flow of your water.